flowbased/fbp-diff/README.md

 * `fbp-diff` can for give a primitive textual diff of node/connection/IIP changes, from a .json or .fbp file
 * `fbp-git-diff` can lookup diffs of a graph stored in git
+* `fbp-git-log` can show the diffs for graph across many git revisions

 ## Installing